Is your company fascinating? Are you?

 People respond to the brand immediately, almost involuntarily.
 The advertising might stimulate a “love it or hate it” response.
 Or the company might have a simple gesture that makes people bond with a product.

-Regular consumers become passionate advocates when your brand effectively activates one or more fascination triggers.
+Regular consumers become passionate advocates when your brand effectively activates one or more Fascination Advantages.
 These dedicated fans may be a small slice of your overall base, but they’re the most active and vocal, and they’ll exponentially increase your marketing efforts.

 Fascinating companies create more opportunities for people to connect with each other, through the brand.

 How to do this?
 Reward your fans, inspire them, and support their communication with you, and with one another.

 Gold Hallmark #3: Becomes “cultural shorthand” for a specific set of actions or values